YoonhaHong/NKFADC500-standalone/README.md

-DAQ code for NOTICE KOREA FADC500 with miniTCB
+DAQ code for NOTICE KOREA FADC500 standalone
-## Single modules daq for Sci trigger
+## DAQ

 `./INIT.sh` : Initialize minitcb & NKFADC500 according to setup_singlemodule.txt
 - ***EXECUTE ONE MORE TIME*** if Pedestal is not well applied;    ex) Pedestal: 2000  0  2000  0